1888 United States presidential election in Arkansas

 The 1888 United States presidential election in Arkansas took place on November 6, 1888, as part of the 1888 United States presidential election.
-Voters chose seven representatives, or electors to the Electoral College, who voted for president and vice president.
+Voters chose seven representatives, or electors, to the Electoral College, who voted for president and vice president.

 Arkansas voted for the Democratic nominee, incumbent President Grover Cleveland, over the Republican nominee, Benjamin Harrison.
 Cleveland won the state by a margin of 16.76%.

+Campaign

+The Union Labor Party held its convention in Little Rock, on April 30, 1888.

+Arkansas had the third-highest percentage for Streeter.
+Charles Norwood, the Union Labor gubernatorial candidate, narrowly lost in the concurrent election, while Lewis P. Featherstone was elected to the United States House of Representatives.